Table of Contents

 Swollen gums or face

 Swelling (inflammation) of the cheek, gums, or tooth is a sign of oral infection.
-Gum swelling can often be linked to bacterial infection or gum abscess.
+Gum swelling can often be linked to bacterial infection or a gum abscess.

 However, if swelling persists, it is essential to visit a dentist to determine whether it’s caused by an oral hygiene-related problem or a serious underlying health condition that may require medical intervention.